RESPONSIBILITIES

 Role Evolution: From Project Manager to Outcome Architect, Flow Engineer, Ethics Guardian, Consciousness Architect

-How traditional project management evolves into four strategic roles
+How traditional project management evolves into four strategic responsibilities

-When AI handles coordination, humans can focus on what machines cannot do: interpret meaning, navigate ambiguity, make ethical judgments, and design systems that reflect our values.
+When systems handle coordination, humans can focus on what machines cannot do: interpret meaning, navigate ambiguity, make ethical judgments, and design systems that reflect our values.

 1